-Want to find markets near you?
-Use our search function ~ link here.
+Want to find artisan markets near you?
+Use the Pedddle timeline search function.

 Why visit an artisan market?